I've been working in the area of food and sustainability for the past 5 years running communication campaigns for

 It will be launched in late October 2011 and available in bookstores from November 2011.

-For a glimpse here's the cover and a few pages from The Edible Balcony book on the pdf of the Lantern catalogue (arrow to page 21).
+The Edible Balcony book on the pdf of the Lantern catalogue (arrow to page 21).

 I'll keep you updated with all the latest news about the book over the coming months.